 What is stomatitis?

 Feline stomatitis is a painful disease that we encounter all too often as veterinary dentists.
 It is characterized by severe inflammation of the gingiva and mucosa in the mouths of our feline patients.
 The classical appearance of stomatitis involves inflammation in the caudal oral cavity (far back regions of the mouth) where the upper (maxillary) dental arch extends downward to meet the lower (mandibular) dental arch.
 This is also known as caudal mucositis.
 Stomatitis is one of the few dental diseases in cats that often causes signs of pain.
-Clinical signs can include weight loss, salivation, dropping food, inappetence or anorexia, hiding, vocalizing/hissing at the food, failure to groom, reluctance to yawn, and halitosis (bad breath).
+Clinical signs can include weight loss, drooling, dropping food, inappetence or anorexia, hiding, vocalizing/hissing at the food, failure to groom, reluctance to yawn, and halitosis (bad breath).
 Ideally, the oral inflammation would be noted on general examination before signs of oral pain are noticed.
 This gives us the best chance at a positive outcome with treatment.

 What causes stomatitis?